Forensic Anthropology Search and Recovery (FASR) Team

-The Forensic Anthropology Search and Recovery (FASR) Team is a student team under the direction of Dr. Hugh Berryman.
-Founded in 2006, this team was assembled to assist law enforcement in the recovery and documentation of skeletal remains from crime scenes.
+The Forensic Anthropology Search and Recovery (FASR) Team is a student team under the direction of Dr. Tiffany Saul.
+Founded in 2006 by Dr. Hugh Berryman, this team was assembled to assist law enforcement in the recovery and documentation of skeletal remains from crime scenes.
 Additionally, the team works with the State Medical Examiner's Office to identify unknown skeletal remains.
 This interdisciplinary team is composed of a limited number of undergraduate and graduate students from various majors such as anthropology, criminal justice, biology, chemistry, and psychology.
 Members are selected through a competitive and extensive application process with consideration given to those experienced in human osteology, forensic anthropology, and archaeological field work, along with other scientific laboratory and research interests.